petershift/fe2-ps-final/readme.md

-# Session 9 - Angular
+# Session 10 - Angular

 ## Homework

-Using the notes from session 7 where we created our API - set the foodapp project to request information from *your* database on mLab.

-Remember, to seed your database you can use the `api/import` endpoint.

-We will need to do this before we can start sending post / delete / etc. requests.

 ## FoodApp

+Added apiUrl to data service

+Added imageUrl to recipe-detail component

 Create a new angular project